felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 I’d like to emphasize here **my ResNet implementation was my own interpretation and might not be correct at all** and might not be consistent with the original authors' implementation.

 I then tried to replicate the **50-layer ResNet with bottlenecking** (see Table 1 of the paper).
 This configuration overfitted very quickly possibly due to the "width" of the network.
-So I followed the advice of the authors in section 4.2 and regularize the network by reducing the number of filters, and the network overfitted much later in the training process.
+So I followed the advice in section 4.2 and regularized the network by reducing the number of filters, and the network overfitted much later in the training process.
 I did not use bottlenecking after this point the filter sizes were not big.

 Later I turned dropout back on and found that it helped prevent overfitting significantly.
 In fact I found that dropout higher than 0.5 (e.g. 0.8) improves the validation score even more.